awsdocs/aws-cloudformation-user-guide/doc_source/modules.md

 The logical names of resources contained in a module are specified in the module's schema\.
 You can access that schema in the following ways:
 + Finding the module in the CloudFormation registry\.
 The **Schema** tab displays the module schema\.
-+ Using the [DescribeType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeType.html) API to return the module details, which includes the schema\.
++ Using the [DescribeType](https://docs.aws.amazon.com/AWSCloudFormation/latest/APIReference/API_DescribeType.html) operation to return the module details, which includes the schema\.

 ```
 // Template that uses My::S3::SampleBucket::MODULE